ekernf01/ggrn_backend3/README.md

 ## Autoregressive models for gene regulatory network inference

-This Python package implements flexible vector autoregressive models for gene regulatory network modeling as part of the Grammar of Gene Regulatory Network inference methods ([GGRN](https://github.com/ekernf01/ggrn/blob/main/README.md)).
+This Python package implements flexible vector autoregressive models for gene regulatory network modeling as part of the Grammar of Gene Regulatory Network inference methods ([GGRN](http://github.com/ekernf01/ggrn)).
 In brief, we fit models assuming a expression profile $X_t$ measured $S$ time-steps after perturbing gene $P$ can be matched to a control $X_c$ such that $X_t = F^S(X_c, P)$.
 We currently assume linear $F$.
 More details are given below.

 ### Installation

-TBD
+- For stand-alone use of this package, there is a `requirements.txt` so you can use pip to install it and the deps should be taken care of.
+- This is part of a benchmarking study that includes a conda environment with exact deps pinned.
+See our [benchmarking repo](https://github.com/ekernf01/perturbation_benchmarking) for more information.

 ### Usage